-Your business plan is the blueprint for your company, mapping out the specifications you’ll follow to build a successful business.
-It should also assure stakeholders — like partners, employees, regulators, or investors — that you’ve thought through the challenges and opportunities, that you have all the ingredients for success, and that your idea will work.
+Your business plan is the blueprint for your company, mapping out how you’ll build a successful business.
+It should also assure stakeholders — like partners, employees, regulators, or investors — that you’ve thought through the challenges and opportunities and that your idea will work.

-Altogether, a traditional business plan can amount to dozens of pages, and the visualizations, research, and financial information can take months to prepare.
-But not every business calls for that level of formality or comprehensiveness.
-In some situations, a traditional business plan requires more work and detail than is actually beneficial.
-That’s where you’ll want to write a lean business plan instead.
+A traditional business plan can amount to dozens of pages, and the research and financial information can take months to prepare.
+But not every business needs that level of detail.
+Sometimes a traditional plan requires more work than is actually beneficial.
+That’s where a lean business plan comes in.

-In this guide, we’ll walk you through the process of writing a lean business plan, and we’ll provide a template with examples.
+This guide covers how to write a lean business plan and provides a template with examples.
 First, let’s discuss how a lean business plan differs from a traditional one.

 A lean business plan vs. a traditional business plan